gptme

 Community agents powered by gptme:

-- Bob β autonomous AI agent, 1700+ sessions, contributes to open source, manages his own tasks
+- Bob β autonomous AI agent, running continuously since late 2024, contributes to open source and manages his own tasks

 - Alice β personal assistant & agent orchestrator, forked from the same architecture